auth0/docs/articles/dashboard/dashboard-tenant-settings.md

 ![](/media/articles/tutorials/tenant-settings/login-logout.png)

 **Allowed Logout URLs**:  These are a set of URLs that are valid to redirect to after logout from Auth0 when no `client_id` is specified on the logout endpoint invocation.
-It's useful as a global list when SSO is enabled.
+It's useful as a global list when <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> is enabled.
 Learn more about [Logout](/logout).

 **Tenant Login URI**: In some scenarios Auth0 will need your tenant to start the OIDC login flow .
 This URI should point to a route in your application that starts the flow by redirecting to the `/authorize` endpoint.
 It would usually take the form of 'https://mytenant.org/login'.
 [Learn more about the tenant default login URI](/universal-login/default-login-url).